 - developing a personality

 Yes, it’s that important.
 The frontal lobe matures in spurts and takes years to develop.
 Basically, the skills the brain uses to think, learn, read, remember, pay attention, and solve problems.

 And get this, the brain is so active in childhood that half of the calories consumed by the average 5-year-old are used to fuel the brain.
 90-95% of brain growth happens in the first 5 years.(source)

 7 Characteristics of the Development of A Child’s Prefrontal Cortex That Have a Profound Impact on Behavior:

 1. The human prefrontal cortex is not fully developed until around the age of 25!!!

 Some researchers go as far as 30.
 I was so glad to hear this.
 I’ve always looked for an excuse for my behavior in college!
 Just saying.

 Now take a moment to think back to the last few times you’ve had to correct your child.
 Think about what the behaviors were.
 Go back up to the 9 bullets that tell you what the prefrontal cortex plays a role in.
 Are things starting to make sense?

 2. Children believe that everyone shares their thoughts, beliefs, or feelings.

 This is not selfish.
-Young children are not able to understand the points of view.
-They may realize others’ feelings, but it is a challenge for them to realize what should be done about their feelings.
+Young children are not able to understand the points of view of others.
+They may realize others’ feelings, but it is a challenge for them to realize what should be done about these feelings.
 For example, if Dad is upset, his child may give him a pacifier.
 This cognitive skill is not fully developed until age 11. (source)

 When you ask your child to stop doing what they’re doing and come do something you want them to do, it’s a really big deal for them to stop and come.
 The child’s prefrontal cortex is still developing the ability to switch from what they want to what you want.